alxers/book_of_proof/11_chapter.md

 Since R is symmetric it follows that aRx => xRa.
 R is also transitive, so aRx ^ xRa => aRa.

 .15.
 Prove or disprove: If a relation is symmetric and transitive, then it is also reflexive.
+It's false (see Example 11.7, page 180).
+Disprove by counterexample.
+Consider A = { b, c, d }, and R is the following relation on A:
+R = { (b, b), (b, c), (c, b), (c, c), (b, d), (d, b), (c, d), (d, c) }
+R is symmetric, whenever we have xRy, it follows that yRx.
+R is transitive, but not reflexive, it's not true that dRd.